lbr-stack/lbr_stack_doc/paper/paper.md

 For supporting different FRI versions, we outsource one additional package:

-- **fri**: Integration of the FRI into the ROS 2 `ament_cmake` build sytem.
+- **fri**: Integration of KUKA's original FRI client library into the ROS 2 `ament_cmake` build sytem.

 This separation enables the community to implement future changes should they depend on other FRI versions.

 # Statement of need
 An overview of existing work that interfaces the KUKA LBRs from an external computer is given in Table 1.
-These works can broadly be classified into custom communication solutions [@iiwa_stack; @kuka_sunrise_toolbox; @libiiwa] and communication solutions through KUKA's FRI UDP channel [@iiwa_ros; @iiwa_ros2].
+We broadly classify these works into custom communication solutions [@iiwa_stack; @kuka_sunrise_toolbox; @libiiwa] and communication solutions through KUKA's FRI UDP channel [@iiwa_ros; @iiwa_ros2].
 The former can offer greater flexibility while the latter offer a well defined interface and direct software support from KUKA.
-Contrary to the custom communication solutions, the FRI solutions additionally enable hard real-time communication, which is often benefitial for mission-critical development.
-Stemming from transitional medical research, this work therefore focuses on the FRI.
+Contrary to the custom communication solutions, the FRI solutions additionally enable hard real-time communication, that is beneficial for mission-critical development.
+Stemming from translational medical research, this work therefore focuses on the FRI.

-Design flaws with the current FRI solutions are:
+Limitations with the current FRI solutions are:

 1. Maintainability:
     * Modified client source code [iiwa_ros](https://github.com/epfl-lasa/iiwa_ros).
     * FRI client library tangled into source code [iiwa_ros2](https://github.com/ICube-Robotics/iiwa_ros2).
-2. Subset support of FRI functionality.
+2. Partial support of FRI functionality.
 Both, [iiwa_ros](https://github.com/epfl-lasa/iiwa_ros) and [iiwa_ros2](https://github.com/ICube-Robotics/iiwa_ros2), exclusively aim at providing implementations of the ROS 1/2 hardware abstraction layer.
 This does not support:
     * FRI's cartesian impedance control mode.
-    * FRI's cartesian control mode.
+    * FRI's cartesian control mode (FRI version 2 and above).

 This work solves 1. by outsourcing the FRI into a separate ROS 2 package, which leaves the FRI's source code untouched and only provides `ament_cmake` build integration.
 2. is solved by defining an IDL message to KUKA's `nanopb` command and state protocol buffers.
 These can be interfaced from ROS 1/2 topics or from the ROS 1/2 hardware abstraction layer.
 The final original contribution of this work is to add support for the `KUKA LBR Med7/14` robots, which, to the best author's knowledge, does not exist in any other work.